Travel to Hokkaido, Japan's gorgeous northernmost island, and you'll find spectacular scenery, incredible food, and friendly people.

 ・Sapporo - Hakodate: 305 km / 4 hours 15 minutes

 ・Sapporo - Obihiro: 215 km / 3 hours

 ・Sapporo - Kushiro: 342 km / 4 hours 40 minutes

 ・Sapporo - Shiretoko (Utoro): 377 km / 5 hours 44 minutes

 Traveling by train or bus is also possible.
 However, the number of trains and buses is low, and reservations in advance are required for express trains and intercity buses.

-2. Bring warm clothing - even in summer
+2. Pack warm clothing for Hokkaido Japan - Even in summer

 When is the best season to visit Hokkaido?